AbhinavA10/ML-courses/Data-Analysis/README.md

 # Week 3 - Exploratory Data Analysis

 Purpose of Exploratory Data Analysis is to:
-- summarize main characteristcs of data
+- summarize main characteristics of data
 - gain better understanding of data set,
 - extract important variables and uncover relationships between variables